 This is a new high score.
 Thanks to its 5,000 mAh battery, the Moto G Power lasted an epic 16 hours and 10 minutes on our web surfing battery test.
 That beats the Moto G7 Power by more than half-an-hour.
 The Moto G Stylus — a phone with the same screen size and processor as the G Power but with a smaller 4,000 mAh battery — lasted 12 hours, 13 minutes on our test.
 As good as that result is, it's still nearly four hours shorter than the Moto G Power.

 Let's credit the Moto G Power's Snapdragon 665 chipset, which likely manages power more efficiently than the Snapdragon 632 in the Moto G7 Power.
 Whatever the reason, the Moto G Power has the best phone battery life of any handset we've tested, so you likely won't need to charge it after a day's worth of use.

 Just to give you an ideal on how impressive this result is in such an inexpensive phone, the TCL 10L costs the same as the Moto G Power and runs on the same Snapdragon system-on-chip.
 Yet, that phone only lasted 9 hours, 59 minutes on our test — the Moto G Power beat it by more than 6 hours.

-That's good, because when it's time to charge the Moto G Power, you're going to need to block out some time to fill that 5,000 mAh power pack with the included 10-watt brick.
+That extra long battery life is good, because when you need to re-charge the Moto G Power, you're going to need to block out some time to fill that 5,000 mAh power pack with the included 10-watt brick.
 After 15 minutes of charging a drained Moto G Power, I got the phone back to 10% power; that number grew to 21% after half-an-hour.
 The Pixel 3a XL, which only has a 3,700 mAh battery but a faster 18-watt adapter, got up to 22% after 15 minutes of charging.